 Working together to protect our brain health

 Think Brain Health is all about the positive steps you can take to look after your brain.
-But we know that individual action is not all that’s needed.
-We also need to Think Brain Health and take action as a society.
+But we also need to Think Brain Health and take action as a society.

-The recent Lancet Commission on dementia highlighted 12 dementia risk factors linked to our environment and lifestyle that could contribute to up to 40% of cases of dementia.
-The Report tells us that it’s never too early or too late to think about reducing our risk.
+A 2020 report called the Lancet Commission on dementia highlighted 12 dementia risk factors linked to our environment and lifestyle that could contribute to up to 40% of cases of dementia.
+The Report tells us that it’s never too early or too late in life to make changes that could reduce our risk.

 Here at Alzheimer’s Research UK, we’re committing to three actions: